WindMillCode/Windmillcode-Angular-CDK/projects/wml-button/README.md

 # WML Button

+This content is for the 18.2.3100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/components/wml-button/)for up-to-date documentation.

 The <code dir="auto">wml-button</code> library is an Angular-focused toolkit designed to provide developers with versatile and customizable button components.
 Its primary goal is to offer a streamlined approach to implementing interactive buttons within Angular applications, addressing common challenges such as dynamic content loading, user interaction handling, and flexible styling.
 By delivering a set of modular and adaptable components, the library aims to enhance the development workflow and enrich the user experience across diverse application scenarios.

 The library includes two primary components: